Are you already pregnant? Try our Due Date Calculator.

 - Follicle stimulating hormone: Is released into your bloodstream by the pituitary gland to stimulate ovarian follicles to secrete estrogen and produce a mature egg (or two in the case of twins).

-- And Progesterone: While estrogen plummets with ovulation, progesterone begins its climb to help nourish and thicken your uterine lining for potential egg implantation.
-Your progesterone levels will continue to rise if you become pregnant as it literally helps to “pro-gest” your fertilized egg!
+- Progesterone: While estrogen plummets with ovulation, progesterone begins its climb to help nourish and thicken your uterine lining for potential egg implantation.
+Your progesterone levels will continue to rise if you become pregnant, as it literally helps to “pro-gest” your fertilized egg.

-On average, the luteal phase is 14 days long (half of an average 28-day cycle) nut “normal” is considered anywhere from 12 to 16 days.
+On average, the luteal phase is 14 days long (half of an average 28-day cycle), but “normal” is considered anywhere from 12 to 16 days.
 You can track your ovulation symptoms to better pinpoint how long your luteal phase is or simply pee on these ovulation strips.

-If your luteal phase is less than 10 days, you’ll want to work with a holistic doctor to help boost your body’s progesterone production (see some tips here).
-With too short of a luteal phase, the fertilized egg may not be able to make it down the fallopian tubes into the uterus to implant before your period comes making pregnancy much more difficult.
+If your luteal phase is less than 10 days, you’ll want to work with a holistic doctor to help boost your body’s progesterone production (see some tips on how to increase fertility).
+With too short of a luteal phase, the fertilized egg may not be able to make it down the fallopian tubes into the uterus to implant before your period comes, making pregnancy much more difficult.

 How Many Days After Your Period Do You Ovulate?

 While cycle lengths vary, most women will ovulate or release an egg every month.
 Not ovulating every month could be a sign of an underlying condition that should be discussed with your health care professional.
-However, stress can cause an occasional “missed” ovulation as well, so be sure to find ways do de-stress regularly to get (or keep) your cycle back on track.
+However, stress can cause an occasional “missed” ovulation as well, so be sure to find ways do de-stress regularly to get (or keep) your cycle on track.
 There are also many natural ways to balance hormones and prepare for pregnancy, so don’t give up hope if you’re unbalanced now.
-Just start doing footwork to get yourself back to homeostasis.

 When Should I Ovulate?